jfrobbins/jrobb.org.jekyll/_site/README.md

-## Jekyll Base ##
+## jrobb.org ##
-This is a base that will ge you started with jekyll create by Daniel McGraw (@danielmcgraw).

-### Usage ###
+This is my personal blog and website.

-Check out my [post series](http://danielmcgraw.com/2011/04/14/The-Ultimate-To-Getting-Started-With-Jekyll-Part-1/) on how to use Jekyll Base to create your own Jekyll powered blog.
+I got this jekyll structure and got started by reading: daniel mcgraw's [post series](http://danielmcgraw.com/2011/04/14/The-Ultimate-To-Getting-Started-With-Jekyll-Part-1/) on how to use Jekyll Base to create your own Jekyll powered blog.

 ### Structure ###
 <pre>